Home » Water Quality » Contaminants » Does Chlorine Evaporate from Tap Water? (Quick Answer!)

 Adding Ascorbic Acid

-In the end, you might end up purchasing and using lots of vitamin C, but the good news is that it’s cheap.
-Moreover, it has a shelf life of one year when kept in a dry and dark place, so you can purchase it in large quantities to dechlorinate your water.
+Vitamin C is really cheap, and it has a shelf life of one year when kept in a dry and dark place.
+So, you can purchase it in large quantities to dechlorinate your water.

 5. Add Sodium Metabisulfite